 While restriction and diets are terrible & harmful, food can make you feel physically good or bad, energized versus bloated.

-That's why you'll love the Thanksgiving Roasted Veggies because they are a delicious way to add veggies to your Thanksgiving or holiday table.
+That's why you'll love Thanksgiving Roasted Veggies because they are a delicious way to add veggies to your Thanksgiving or holiday table.

 Don't worry; you don't need to forgo your Thanksgiving favorites and eat salad for Thanksgiving (though this wonderful fall salad would be a tasty choice).